scorsi/simple-counter-inferno-cerebral/README.md

-# inferno-cerebral-fusebox
-A simple counter in JS.
+# A simple counter in JS.

 Using `inferno` and `cerebral + @cerebral/inferno` in the view.